 Shoulder Dystocia Birth

-When this occurs, the baby may only have seconds before a potentially devastating injury requiring extensive care may result.
+When this occurs, the newborn baby may only have seconds before a potentially devastating injury requiring extensive care may result.

 Shoulder dystocia injuries can also happen due to the high level of pressure on the umbilical cord if the baby’s shoulder is compressed.

-If your child has suffered from a shoulder dystocia birth injury, a Shoulder dystocia birth lawyer who specializes in birth injuries can help.
+If your child has suffered from a shoulder dystocia birth injury, a Shoulder dystocia birth lawyer who specializes in common birth injuries can help.

 Cerebral palsy can occur as a result of excessive pressure on the baby’s shoulder or neck during delivery, and this can affect their long-term quality of life and may result in the need for lifelong care.